guregu/null/README.md

 #### zero.Int
 Nullable int64.

 Will marshal to 0 if null.
-Blank string or 0 input produces a null Int.
+0 produces a null Int.
 Null values and zero values are considered equivalent.
 Can unmarshal from `sql.NullInt64` JSON input.

 #### zero.Float
 Nullable float64.

 Will marshal to 0 if null.
-Blank string or 0 input produces a null Float.
+0.0 produces a null Float.
 Null values and zero values are considered equivalent.
 Can unmarshal from `sql.NullFloat64` JSON input.

 #### zero.Bool
 Nullable bool.

-Will marshal to false if null.
-Blank string, false input produces a null Float.
+Will marshal to false if null. `false` produces a null Float.
 Null values and zero values are considered equivalent.
 Can unmarshal from `sql.NullBool` JSON input.

+#### null.Time

+Will marshal to the zero time if null.
+Uses `time.Time`'s marshaler.
+Can unmarshal from `pq.NullTime` and similar JSON input.

 ### Bugs